inside.ewu.edu

 Pre-requisites: admission to the MS Counseling program.

-This course covers diagnostic processes, including differential diagnosis and the use of current diagnostic classification systems through the use of structured interviewing, symptom checklists, and personality and psychological testing.
-In addition, this course covers the use of culturally sustaining and developmentally appropriate assessments for diagnostic and intervention planning purposes.
+Covers diagnostic processes, including differential diagnosis and the use of current diagnostic classification systems through the use of structured interviewing, symptom checklists, and personality and psychological testing.
+In addition, covers the use of culturally sustaining and developmentally appropriate assessments for diagnostic and intervention planning purposes.

 Pre-requisites: admission to the MS Counseling program.

-This course provides students an opportunity to transition from the role of a counselor in training to a beginning professional in the field of mental health counseling.
-Topics will include advocacy, post graduate credentials, supervision, managed health care systems, agency and private practice and organizational change.
-An emphasis will be placed on professional identity and roles.
+Provides students an opportunity to transition from the role of a counselor in training to a beginning professional in the field of mental health counseling.
+Topics include advocacy, post graduate credentials, supervision, managed health care systems, agency and private practice, and consultation.
+An emphasis is placed on professional identity in the field.

 PSYC 578.
 SEXUALITY IN COUNSELING.
 3 Credits.